Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 When to See a Doctor

-• Your child has severe hyperactivity, aggression, or sudden behavioral changes that are difficult to manage at home or school.
+• Your child’s hyperactivity, aggression, or behavior is hard to manage at home or school.

-• Your child is already taking ADHD medication, and you want to avoid potential supplement interactions.
+• Your child is already taking ADHD medication.

-Early evaluation helps ensure that treatment decisions are safe, appropriate, and tailored to your child’s specific needs.
+Early evaluation helps ensure safe, appropriate, and personalized care for your child.

 Frequently Asked Questions